 The amount of legroom accorded to passengers is supreme.
 The windscreen stretches high to the roof allowing maximum visibility for the family with sun visors to minimize sun glare if necessary.
 The blue display panel is placed in a central area and gives journey information.

 The parking brake is on the dashboard, which gives the front seats a little more space and makes them a little wider than usual.
 The interior is made of high-quality materials, and there are cup holders on the back of the driver’s and front passenger’s seats for convenience.

 Frugal and Family-Friendly Engines

-The 2.0 litre diesel engine offers a generous 50 MPG and takes the same time as the petrol variants in 0-60mph trials.
-Both the petrol and diesel models can be fitted with a 5 speed manual gears or 6 speed automatic transmission system.
-The petrol models have a 35.3 MPG whereas the diesel increase this to 46.3MPG and 49.6.
-Clearly if you value cost saving over performance then the diesel is the clear winner as a frugal family car.
-Carbon dioxide emissions for the petrol engine are 190 grams per kilometre and the diesel engines vary between 150 to 159 grams per kilometre depending on the size of the engine and transmission mode.
-All these place the vehicle within middle range road tax bands.
+Clearly, if you value cost savings over performance, then the diesel is the clear winner as a frugal family car.
+Carbon dioxide emissions for the petrol engine are 190 grams per kilometer, and emissions for diesel engines vary between 150 and 159 grams per kilometer depending on the size of the engine and transmission mode.
+All of this places the vehicle in the middle range of road tax bands.

 Handling and Safety